mechanator/ArQmA-GUI-wallet-guide/arqma-GUI-guide.md

 Preface
 =======

-This guide is open source and maintained by ErCiccione, of the Monero community.
+This guide is open source and maintained by argonator, of the ArQmA community.
 If you have suggestions or wish to contribute to the development of this guide, feel free to open Pull Requests or Issues on the GitHub repository where this document is maintained: